What is the difference between gingivitis and periodontitis, their causes, treatment, and prevention

 • Visit at least once a year to your dentist.

-You must consult your dentist in order to avoid more damage.
+You must consult your dentist to avoid more damage.
 They will check the deepness of the plaque with a special probe called a dental armamentarium and will remove it.

 Could you please recommend to us the best toothpaste for preventing bleeding gums and gingivitis?

-I recommend you the following toothpaste for bleeding gums but check out this list of “Top 8 best toothpaste for gingivitis and bleeding gums”.
+I recommend the following toothpaste for bleeding gums but check out this list of “Top 10 best toothpaste for gingivitis and bleeding gums.

 Conclusion/Summary